yaravind/dev-tools/README.md

 ##### /dev/null, /dev/random, and /dev/zero

-The /dev file system doesn’t just contain files that represent physical devices.
+The /dev file system does not just contain files that represent physical devices.
 Here are three of the most notable special devices it contains:

 1. /dev/null – Discards all data written to it – think of it as a trash can or black hole.
 If you ever see a comment telling you to send complains to /dev/null – that’s a geeky way of saying “throw them in the trash.”
 2. /dev/random – Produces randomness using environmental noise.
 It’s a random number generator you can tap into.